Coronavirus – getting benefits if you’re self-isolating

 Check if you can get a self-isolation payment

-You might be able to get a single payment of £500 from your local council if you’re employed or self-employed and you can’t work from home.
+You might be able to get a single payment of £500 from your local council if you’re employed or self-employed and you’ve lost income because you can’t work from home.

-You could get the payment if you or your child are self-isolating at home because you either:
+You could get the payment if you're self-isolating at home because either:

 You can’t get the payment just because you have to quarantine when you enter the UK from abroad.